-Milestone Eleven: Communication in a Crisis
+• Communication in a Crisis

-This milestone focuses on the importance of a crisis plan and ways to develop a crisis plan.
-After completion of this milestone, participants will be able to analyze a crisis communication plan for a school or school district.
+Explore the importance of a crisis plan and ways to develop a crisis plan.
+Participants will be able to analyze a crisis communication plan for a school or school district.

-Milestone Twelve: Evaluation of School Community Relations Programs
+• Evaluation of School Community Relations Programs

-This milestone focuses on assessment strategies, documenting outcomes, communicating outcomes, and legal and ethical considerations.
-After completion of this milestone, participants will be able to determine the criteria necessary to evaluate school community relations programs.
+Focus on assessment strategies, documenting outcomes, communicating outcomes, and legal and ethical considerations.
+Participants will be able to determine the criteria necessary to evaluate school community relations programs.